2821-2869 E 49th Ave rezoning application

 Why is the rezoning in the middle of a residential block and not start at the edge, corner or whole block?
 Cause viewing issues, parking issues, and changes the feel to the residential class of houses which would affect the type of families in the neighbourhood.

-Mehl asked 10 months ago
+Mehl asked over 1 year ago

 This proposal is being considered under the Secured Rental Policy, which was adopted by Council to encourage new rental housing.
 Please see Appendix A for a map of other low density locations that are eligible for similar rezonings.
 Individual property owners submit rezoning applications at a time of their own choosing, and the Secured Rental Policy does not regulate when such development occurs.